 Vulnerability Management

-This doc applies only to the Vulnerability Management engine, released April 20, 2022.
+This document applies only to the Vulnerability Management engine, released April 20, 2022.
 Make sure you are using the correct documentation: Which Scanning Engine to Use

 Understanding Vuln Management Stages

-Although the underlying algorithm to analyze the image contents (SBOM) and match vulnerabilities to it is basically the same, Sysdig treats images differently depending on whether they are located in a pipeline or being used as the base for a running container, also known as runtime workloads.
+Sysdig uses the same fundamental concepts to analyze the contents of an image (SBOM) and match vulnerabilities but treats images differently based on their location.
+Sysdig can analyze the vulnerabilities of images in a development pipeline, stored in a container image registry, or used as the template for a running container, known as runtime workloads.

 Pipeline

-Any analysis conducted prior to the runtime phase is considered pipeline.
-This typically means CI/CD builds (Jenkins, Github, etc), but can also be just an execution of the sysdig-cli-scanner binary performed on a developer laptop or with a custom scanning script.
+Any analysis conducted before the registry phase is considered a pipeline.
+A clear example is CI/CD builds (Jenkins, Github, etc.), but also the execution of the sysdig-cli-scanner binary performed on a developer laptop or using a custom scanning script.

 - Pipeline images do not have runtime context.